mde-optimiser/mde_bench/README.md

  converted to a script that takes the required parameters.
 The command should terminate gracefully once the experiment is completed, and the output model file is correctly saved in the output directory.

+ All solutions are to be added to the problem/ttc2016_cra/solutions/{operating system}/{solution_name} folder.
+ Add your solution to the correct operating system path.
+For now I have added support for linux only, but windows will be added shortly.

- All solutions are to be added to the problem/ttc2016_cra/solutions/{solution_name} folder.
-In the root of your solution rolder add the Dockerfile.
+ In the root of your solution folder add the Dockerfile.
 Next to the Dockerfile add another folder called app which should contain your application.
- Please create the {solution_name} directory in your pull request in the previously indicated path.
+Please create the {solution_name} directory and submit it as a pull request.

  ### Solution folder

+ Solutions are split based on the operating system they run on: windows or linux.

+ Add your solution to the correct stack path.

  In each solution directory you should ensure that your Dockerfile is added to the root.
  In that directory your compiled solution should be placed in a folder called app, next to the Dockerfile.